dashingsoft/pyarmor/README.md

 A registration code will be sent to your immediately after payment is completed successfully.

-After you receive the email which includes registration code, copy registration code only (no newline), then replace the content of "license.lic" with it.
+After you receive the email which includes registration code, copy registration code only (no newline), then replace the content of `license.lic` with it.

 Check License